SalvadorM271/ecs/README.md

-to create the ECR manually because it migh cause problems at the momment of erasing the infrastructure since the images within will have to be erase first but beyond that the fact that the infrastructure is destroy does not necessarily means that we want to get rid of the images two, so it might become an inconvenience to create it with terraform, I also decided to have one repository for each environment image since is best to have each environment as separeted as possible to the point that sometimes they are done in differen region
+to create the ECR manually because it migh cause problems at the momment of erasing the infrastructure since the images within will have to be erase first but beyond that the fact that the infrastructure is destroy does not necessarily means that we want to get rid of the images two, so it might become an inconvenience to create it with terraform, I also decided to have one repository for each environment image since is best to have each environment as separeted as possible to the point that sometimes they are done in diferent region

 Once we have the ECR is time to focus on the ECS cluster in order to host the application a task definition and a service were created but there is also a need for a database for that I use a MongoDB Atlas cluster for this one im creating one cluster for each environment